Abstract

 E

-Phase I study of intraventricular administration of rituximab in patients with recurrent CNS and intraocular lymphoma
+, et al. Phase I study of intraventricular administration of rituximab in patients with recurrent CNS and intraocular lymphoma.

 J Clin Oncol Off J Am Soc Clin Oncol